-Consistent with our holding in the UDCFA case, "we state, once again, that [an order directing back pay can] expressly and specifically include[] 'prejudgement interest' as part of [the Board's] make-whole remedy."
-University of the District of Columbia Faculty Association, NEA v.
-University of the District of Columbia, 41 DCR 1914, Slip Op.
-No. 307 at p.
-2, PERB Case No. 86-U-16 (1992).
-See also, Fraternal Order of Police/MPD Labor Committee v.
-District of Columbia Metropolitan Police Department, 37 DCR 2704, Slip Op.
-No. 242 PERB Case No. 89-U-07 (1990).
-Furthermore, that prejudgment interest shall be computed at the rate of four percent (4%) per annum.
+07 (1990).
+Furthermore, prejudgment interest shall be computed at the rate of four percent (4%) per annum.
 See University of the District of Columbia Faculty Association/NEA v.
 University of the District of Columbia, 39 DCR 8594, Slip Op.
 No. 285 at p.
 17, PERB Case No. 86-U-16 (1992) and University of the District of Columbia Faculty Association, NEA v.
 University of the District of Columbia, 41 DCR 1914, Slip Op.
 No. 307 at p.
 2, PERB Case No. 86-U-16 (1992).

-Pursuant to the parties' July 26, 2006 settlement agreement, DOH was required to promote Mr. Dixon to: (1) grade 7 with a retroactive promotion date of October 22, 2002, with back pay at grade 7 from October 22, 2002 until October 21, 2003; and (2) grade 9, with back pay in an amount equaling the difference between the salary received and the grade 9 beginning October 22, 2003, until his salary is appropriately adjusted to the salary applicable to the grade 9 position.
-(See Settlement Agreement).
-As previously discussed, DOH has promoted Mr. Dixon but has failed to provide him with his retroactive back pay.
-We find that DOH's failure to fully implement the parties' settlement agreement has resulted in Mr. Dixon suffering an adverse economic effect in violation of the CMPA.
+In the present case, the parties executed a settlement agreement on March 1, 2007.
+The agreement provides that DOH would: (1) change the job titles and classifications of the affected employees; and (2) provide the affected employees with step adjustments and back pay.
+On or about the pay period beginning on June 10, 2007, the classifications and job series of the affected employees were changed to "Sanitarian/QMRP, DS-12 Series."
+(Compl. at p.
+2).
+As previously discussed, the affected employees have not been paid any amount of back pay as required by the March 1, 2007 settlement agreement.
+We find that DOH's failure to fully implement the parties' settlement agreement has resulted in the employees suffering an adverse economic effect in violation of the CMPA.
 Therefore, as part of the Board's make whole remedy, DOH is ordered to pay interest at the rate of 4% per annum for its failure to comply timely with the settlement agreement.
 Having determined that DOH shall pay interest, we now turn to the question of when the interest begins to accrue in this case.
 The Federal Labor Relations Authority ("FLRA") considered this question in Social Security Administration Baltimore, Maryland and American Federation of Government Employees, 55 FLRA 246 (1999).
 In that case the FLRA determined that the Agency committed an unfair labor practice by failing to comply with an arbitrator's award.
 The FLRA awarded interest based on the Agency's failure to comply timely with the arbitrator's award and found that pursuant to the Back Pay Act, 5 U.S.C. § 5596(b)(2)(A) and (B) interest on the back pay begins to accrue at the time that the Agency was obligated to pay the back pay and liquidated damages.
 Id. at 251.
-Specifically, the FLRA determined that the Agency was obligated to pay the back pay and liquidated damages commencing from the date the award became final and binding.7 The FLRA's decision involves failure to timely implement an arbitrator's award directing that the Agency provide back pay and not failure to timely implement a settlement agreement requiring back pay.
-However, we find the FLRA's reasoning in the Social Security Administration Baltimore, Maryland case persuasive for the purpose of determining when interest begins to accrue.
-In the present case, the parties executed the settlement agreement on July 26, 2006.
-The settlement agreement became final and binding on that date.
+Specifically, the FLRA determined that the Agency was obligated to pay the back pay and liquidated damages commencing from the date the award became final and binding.
+The FLRA's decision involves failure to timely implement an arbitrator's award directing that the Agency provide back pay and not failure to timely implement a settlement agreement requiring back pay.
+However, we find the FLRA's reasoning in the Social Security Administration case persuasive for the purpose of determining when interest begins to accrue.
+In the present case, the parties executed the settlement agreement on March 1, 2007.
+We find that the settlement agreement became final and binding on that date.
 Therefore, we find that DOH was obligated to pay the back pay on that date.
-In light of the above, we find that interest in this case begins to accrue at the time that DOH was obligated to pay the back pay, namely, July 26, 2006.
+In light of the above, we find that interest in this case begins to accrue at the time that DOH was obligated to pay the back pay, namely, March 1, 2007.